 Popular P2P Lenders

-Credit reporting: as you repay your loan, you’ll build credit (most lenders report your activity to credit bureaus), which should help you borrow on better terms in the future.
-Of course, if payments come late or you default on the loan, your credit will suffer – so make it a priority and communicate with your lender if you fall on hard times.
+Credit reporting: Prompt repayment on your loan builds your credit.
+Most lenders report your activity to credit bureaus, which should help you borrow on better terms in the future.
+However, if you are prone to late payments or default on the loan, your credit will suffer.
+It’s crucial to make payments a priority and to communicate with your lender if you fall on hard times.